Soil Testing in Los Angeles, California

 Practical Soil Management Process

-1. Conduct comprehensive soil testing for pH (optimal range 6.0-7.5 for most plants), essential nutrients (nitrogen, phosphorus, potassium), and potential contaminants (lead, petroleum products) through certified laboratories.
+1. Conduct comprehensive soil testing for pH (optimal range 6.0-7.5 for most plants), essential nutrients (nitrogen, phosphorus, potassium), and potential contaminants (lead, petroleum products) through a CDFA-certified laboratory.

-2. Identify soil texture and type through professional texture analysis or field testing methods including jar tests and visual assessment of soil structure and color.
+2. Identify soil texture and type through professional texture analysis or field testing methods including the jar test and visual assessment of soil structure and color.

 3. Apply targeted amendments based on test results — typically 2-4 inches of compost for sandy soils, 1-2 inches for clay soils, and pH adjustment materials as needed for optimal plant nutrition.